Kilimanjaro porters and guides are the good folk that get people like you and me to the top of Mt Kilimanjaro.

 Porter Welfare on Kilimanjaro

-Because of this, the minimum wage set by Kinapa is often not met by many of the local operators.
-Some pay as little as $2-$3 a day to their porters.
+Because of this, the minimum wage set by KINAPA was often not met by many of the local operators.
+Some paying as little as $2-$3 a day to their porters.
 Take a second to let that settle in.
 That’s less than the price of a Starbucks coffee to carry around 20kg of your gear up a very high and rather dangerous mountain!

-In a perfect world porters and guides should be paid a mandatory wage that is strictly enforced and regulated.
+In a perfect world, porters and guides should be paid a sufficient mandatory wage that is strictly enforced.

 However this is not the case and therefore tipping on Kilimanjaro is customary and standard, but often very confusing in terms of working out how much to give each support team member.